 How Many Feet of Cable Do I Need to Hook Up My RV To Cable TV at an RV Park?

-This question would be very easy for me to answer if RV Parks and Resorts were required to put all of their hookups in the same place, but they are not required to do that.
+ANSWER: Hi Bonnie, this question would be quite easy for me to answer if RV Parks and Resorts were required to put all their hookups in the same place, but they are not required to do that.

-A lot of the campgrounds and RV Parks I have stayed at have the cable connection right at the electrical box and it is clearly marked and identifiable.
-At other parks and campgrounds we have stayed at I start to play let's find the TV cable right after hooking everything else up.
+A lot of the campgrounds and RV Parks we have stayed at have the cable TV connection right at the electrical box, and it is clearly marked and identifiable.
+At other parks and campgrounds, we have stayed at, I start to play; let's find the TV cable right after hooking everything else up.

-At some RV parks who have recently installed cable you may find the cable connection way at the front of or the rear of the RV space so they could save money by not having to run the cable all the way to the electrical box.
+At some RV parks who have recently installed cable, you may find the cable connection way at the front or the rear of the RV space so they could save money by not having to run the cable all the way to the electrical box.

 that is permanently attached to the cable connection on my motorhome.
-I also carry an additional 20 foot section of Coax cable with a female to female coax connector
+I also carry an additional 20-foot section of Coax cable with a Coax Cable Connector

-OK now I know you're asking yourself Why don't you just use one 45 foot piece of cable instead of two separate pieces of cable.
-The reason is the longer the cable run is; the more degraded the signal coming through the cable will become.
+OK, now I know you're asking yourself, why don't you use one 45-foot piece of cable instead of two separate pieces of cable.
+The reason is the longer the cable run is, the more degraded the signal coming through the cable will become.
 If you have a digital TV

-The shorter the run of cable the better chance you have of getting a decent picture.
-Unfortunately most RV Parks and Campgrounds do not have great signal strength at their cable connections.
+The shorter the cable runs, the better chance you have of getting a decent picture.
+Unfortunately, most RV Parks and Campgrounds do not have great signal strength at their cable connections.